BenLag2906/Image-processing-Tool/README.md

 # Image-processing-Tool

-One executable to extract all image from input  MP4 vdeo file.
+One executable to extract all image from input  MP4 video file.
 By running the following command :
 > cut.exe motif